saiprasad24S/Federated-Drug-Trial-Eligibility-Screener/README.md

 - All API endpoints support JSON request/response format
 - The application is configured to run on `0.0.0.0:5000` for deployment compatibility

-## Support
-For any issues or questions, please refer to the deployment logs or contact support.